vippsas/vipps-ecom-api/vipps-ecom-postman.md

 1. Send request `Initiate Payment`.

+   The `orderId` and `vippsLandingPageUrl` variables are now in the environment of this Postman example

 1. Send request `Generate QR Code PNG`.
 This uses [`POST:/qr/v1`](https://vippsas.github.io/vipps-qr-api/#/One%20time%20payment%20QR/generateOtpQr) to provide a url that can be used to show a QR code.

    Ctrl+click the link to see the QR code.
-Scanning the QR should open the test app on your phone.
+Scanning the QR should open the test app on your phone and allow you to complete the one-time purchase.

 This is done in cooperation with the Vipps QR API.
 See [One-time payment QR](https://github.com/vippsas/vipps-qr-api#one-time-payment-qr) for more details.